|Nutritional Guidelines (per serving)|

 Who doesn't love homemade dinner rolls with their yeasty aroma and soft, inviting texture?
 Honey and buttermilk team up to add extra flavor and texture to these scrumptious rolls.

 The buttermilk rolls can be baked in whatever shape you like.
 Use muffin cups, baking sheets, or baking pans for the rolls.
 Like most breads, these rolls freeze beautifully.
 Just wrap and freeze in freezer bags and take a few out when you need them.
+Serve with chicken stew or a delicious beef stew.

 - 5 1/2 cups/25 ounces all-purpose flour